giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 Once Dex is set up in your workload cluster, you can enable access via OIDC through our `kubectl` plugin [kubectl gs](https://docs.giantswarm.io/ui-api/kubectl-gs/).

-In order to communicate with the API, `kubectl gs` needs the clusters CA certificate as well as some cluster specific information, such as the management cluster name and the dex issuer URL.
+In order to communicate with the API, `kubectl gs` needs the clusters CA certificate as well as some cluster specific information, such as the Management Cluster name and the dex issuer URL.
-On all Giant Swarm management clusters we use a public service called `Athena` to expose the CA certificate and some information on the installation to the client.
+On all Giant Swarm Management Clusters we use a public service called `Athena` to expose the CA certificate and some information on the installation to the client.
 For easy integration with `kubectl gs` you can install [Athena](https://github.com/giantswarm/athena) on your workload cluster via the [app platform](https://docs.giantswarm.io/app-platform/).

 Other than the app itself, you will need to provide a `values.yaml` configuration.

-The management cluster name is needed as minimal configuration for `Athena`.
+The Management Cluster name is needed as minimal configuration for `Athena`.

 ```yaml
 managementCluster: